-Amnesia or memory loss can be transient or short term and may have a sudden onset, or gradual and progressive onset, as in the case of dementia.
+Amnesia, or memory loss, can be transient or chronic (long-term).
+It can also have a sudden onset, or gradual and progressive onset, as in the case of dementia.

-During clinical assessment, questions are usually asked regarding the frequency of memory lapses, types of things forgotten, repetition of same phrases or questions in the same conversation, as well as the frequency of forgetting routine tasks—like brushing, bathing etc. These questionnaires may be directed to the patients or family members or carers if the memory loss is more severe.
+During clinical assessment, questions are usually asked regarding the frequency of memory lapses, types of things forgotten, repetition of same phrases or questions in the same conversation, as well as the frequency of forgetting routine tasks like brushing, bathing etc. These questionnaires may be directed to the patients or family members or carers if the memory loss is more severe.

 Amnesia can come in two forms, anterograde or retrograde.
-Anterograde amnesia, or the loss of memory about events that occurred before a specific experience or retrograde amnesia or loss of memory about events that occurred soon after a specific experience is differentiated and detected.
-It is seen if memory loss is short term or long term.
+Anterograde amnesia, or the loss of memory about events that occurred before a specific experience, or retrograde amnesia, the loss of memory about events that occurred soon after a specific experience can be differentiated and detected.

 For example, in Korsakoff’s psychosis that occurs due to long term alcohol abuse also leads to numbness and loss of sensation in the fingers and toes.